MicrosoftDocs/win32/desktop-src/WES/message-compiler--mc-exe-.md

 <span id="-u"></span><span id="-U"></span>**-u**
 </dt> <dd>

 Use this argument to specify that the *filename* input file contains UTF-16LE content.
 The default is ANSI content.
+If the input file contains a BOM this argument will be ignored.

 </dd> <dt>